aisemble/auto_wealth_translator_2/STREAMLIT_DEPLOYMENT.md

 If you encounter issues during deployment:

-1. **Dependencies not installing**: Check `requirements-streamlit.txt` for compatibility issues
+1. **Build errors for Python packages**:
+   - Check the app logs for specific error messages
+   - We've pinned PyMuPDF and Pillow to specific versions with pre-built wheels
-   - Some packages may need to be pinned to specific versions
+   - If you still have issues, you may need to add additional system dependencies to `packages.txt`

-   - Try using `opencv-python-headless` instead of `opencv-python`
+2. **Missing system dependencies**:
+   - If you see errors about missing libraries, add them to `packages.txt`
+   - For detailed debugging, check the Streamlit Cloud build logs
+   - Common missing dependencies include zlib1g-dev for Pillow and poppler-utils for pdf2image

-2. **Memory errors**: Large documents may require more memory
+3. **Memory errors**: Large documents may require more memory
    - Upgrade to a higher tier in Streamlit Cloud
    - Add pagination or file size limits in your app

-3. **Missing API keys**: Verify your secrets are configured correctly
+4. **Missing API keys**: Verify your secrets are configured correctly
    - Check Streamlit Cloud logs for any key errors
    - Verify the secrets format matches what your code expects

-4. **OCR issues**: Tesseract may need additional configuration
+5. **OCR issues**: Tesseract might need configuration
-   - Provide explicit path configuration in your code
+   - Set the tesseract path in your code
-   - Use cloud OCR services as an alternative
+   - Example: `pytesseract.pytesseract.tesseract_cmd = r'/usr/bin/tesseract'`

 ## Performance Optimization